King's Calendar Academic Newsletter - Archaeology and the Bible No.13

 Artificial Year Reference: Zedekiah's 11th ARTIFICIAL year was his last year, and Nebuchadrezzar's 19th Artificial Year

-Some may like to dispute the findings of the 'King's Calendar', and some may believe that there are no errors in the Bible.
-The 'King's Calendar' however, demonstrates quite effectively that the Bible is an accurate Historical document, which, while containing some errors, does, through the eyes of the 'King's Calendar', demonstrate itself to be totally reliable in understanding the History of Israel and Judah, and could, if it was only allowed, assist in provide valuable assistance to historians currently seeking to find answers to chronological puzzles both there and in other places.
+Some may like to dispute the findings of the 'King's Calendar,' and some may believe that there are no errors in the Bible.
+The 'King's Calendar' however, demonstrates quite effectively that the Bible is an accurate Historical document, which, while containing some errors, does, through the eyes of the 'King's Calendar,' demonstrate itself to be totally reliable in understanding the History of Israel and Judah, and could, if it was only allowed, assist in provide valuable assistance to historians currently seeking to find answers to chronological puzzles both there and in other places.

 The Principle of Linear Causality